younanna/SpikeExercise/README.md

 6. (Extra) Upload and store pictures in the system database

 Language used: Java, SQL

 Program used: Android Studio, SQLite

+Device used for testing: Nexus 5 API 29

 ## Journal 1
 Since it is my first time developing android application, I started with installing Android Studio and learned how to run it on the android virtual device.
 I created a basic features such as changing text and creating a button on the interface.